ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 # Work Experience

+- **Full Stack Engineering Intern**, Alibaba Cloud, _May 2023-Aug 2023_

+  - Designed and developed an agent-based AI Question Answering System with Large Language Model with **Redis**, **PostgreSQL**, **GRPC**, which is used in Apache RocketMQ Chinese Forum and Alibaba Cloud Developer Forum.
+  - Built a QA & LLM Management System with **Python** and **NextJS**, enabling devops to manage datasets and apps with AI and update or switch LLM models.
+  - Created multiple LLM related Serverless deployment templates (embedding, chat completion, etc) for Function Computing, and they are used by 10K+ developers.
+  - Contributed to Kafka Console Development with **React**.

 - **Android & Front-end Engineering Intern**, Sensetime, _September 2021-July 2022_

   - Oversaw and designed a mobile meeting room appointment system using **React** and **TypeScript**,  which became one of the most used enterprise applications within the company and with 2 clients.